a-velasco/docs-network/README.md

 First, we need to find the sitemap.
 Sitemaps are the source of truth for generating our node pool.
 In this case, it's at https://ubuntu.com/pro/docs/doc-sitemap.xml.

 Copy the sitemap data to a new file at `/graph-generation/sitemaps/ubuntu-pro.xml`.
-(This will be automated in the future, but for now I'm seeing some discrepancies between URLs and sitemaps for some doc sets that breaks things.
-Doing it this way for now ensures we're using the right URLs)
+(This will be automated in the future, but for now I'm seeing some discrepancies between canonical URLs and sitemap URLs for some doc sets.
+Doing this manually for now ensures we're using the right URLs)

 Open `/graph-generation/input.json` -- this is the list of documentation sets our program has access to.
 Add an entry for Ubuntu Pro: